Discovering Subgroups with Exceptional Survival Characteristics: Statistical Validation

 \section{Statistical Validation}

-We provide the pseudocode for building the model of false discoveries (DFD) in Alg.~\ref{alg:build_dfd}.
-The \textsc{BuildDFD} algorithm is a statistical validation procedure that quantifies the exceptionality that can be expected by chance.
+We provide the pseudocode of our instantiation for building the model of false discoveries (DFD), proposed by~\citet{duivesteijn:2011:exploiting}, in Alg.~\ref{alg:build_dfd}.
+The \textsc{BuildDFD} algorithm quantifies the exceptionality that can be expected by chance.
 By repeatedly shuffling the survival outcomes relative to the design matrix, the algorithm creates a series of null datasets where no true relationship exists.
-In each iteration, it runs \ourmethod while recording the exceptionality scores obtained from these null datasets.
+In each iteration, it runs \ourmethod while recording the exceptionality scores (line 12 of Alg.~\ref{alg:learn_sg}, divided by the subgroup size from line 11) obtained from these null datasets.
 It returns the mean and standard deviation that parametrize a normal distribution of false exceptionalities.
-This distribution serves as a baseline for judging the significance of discovered subgroups in terms of their exceptionalities, subject to multiple hypothesis testing.
-For that, we use the Z-test to obtain one-tailed p-values with a nominal alpha cutoff of 0.05.
-It is to be executed before running Alg.~\ref{alg:learn_sg}. \emph{$\#runs$ should be no less than 1000.}
+This distribution serves as a baseline (null model) for judging the significance of discovered subgroups in terms of their exceptionalities, subject to multiple hypothesis testing.
+For that, we use the Z-test to obtain one-tailed p-values with a nominal alpha cutoff of 0.05. \textsc{BuildDFD} is to be executed before running Alg.~\ref{alg:learn_sg}. \emph{$\#runs$ should be no less than 1000.}

+In Fig.~\ref{fig:dfd}, we show an example of the distribution of false discoveries obtained from 1000 runs of \textsc{BuildDFD} on the postoperative cohort from our case study, with a fitted normal distribution.
+The mean and standard deviation of the fitted normal distribution are $\mu=16.9$ and $\eta=2.77$, respectively.